Multiorbital character of the density wave in trilayer nickelate superconductors: Results

 \subsection{Phononic Raman scattering}

+High-quality La$_4$Ni$_3$O$_{10}$ single crystals with the $P2_1/a$ structure (Figs.~\ref{fig:1}a,b) were grown using the optical floating-zone method.
+A transition in magnetic susceptibility measurements was observed at $T \approx 140$\,K. For further details about the sample synthesis and characterization, see Methods and Supplemental Material Sec.
+I and Sec.
+II~\cite{suppmat}.

 La$_4$Ni$_3$O$_{10}$ in the monoclinic $P2_1/a$ space group ($C_{2h}$ point group) exhibits 99 vibrational modes at the $\Gamma$ point, out of which 51 are infrared active (26 $A_u$ + 25 $B_u$) and 48 are Raman active (24 $A_g$ + 24 $B_g$).
-The corresponding Raman tensors are given in Supplementary Note 3.
-The relation between the $x$, $y$, and $z$ directions of the laboratory frame of the Raman experiment and the $a$, $b$, and $c$ crystallographic directions is displayed in Fig.~\ref{fig:1}a,b.
+The corresponding Raman tensors are given in the Supplemental Material, Sec.
+III~\cite{suppmat}.
+The relation between the $x$, $y$, and $z$ directions of the laboratory frame of the experiment and the $a$, $b$, and $c$ crystallographic directions is displayed in Figs.~\ref{fig:1}a,b.
 Note that the monoclinic angle $\beta$ introduces an offset of $\sim$$11^\circ$ between the $c$- and $z$-directions.

 Figure~\ref{fig:1}c provides an initial overview on the temperature dependence of the Raman spectra of a La$_4$Ni$_3$O$_{10}$ single crystal.
-The scattering geometry including the photon polarizations are given in Porto's notation, where $u$ indicates that no analyzer was inserted in the scattered light path, \textit{i.e.}, $\bar z(xu)z$ contains both $\bar z(xx)z$ and $\bar z(xy)z$ scattering contributions.
+The scattering geometry including the photon polarizations are given in Porto's notation, where $u$ indicates that no analyzer was inserted in the scattered light path, \textit{i.e.}, $\bar z(x'u)z$ contains both $\bar z(x'x')z$ and $\bar z(x'y')z$ scattering contributions.
 In the following, we omit the labels $\bar z$ and $z$, denoting the incident and scattered photon directions in backscattering geometry, respectively, for simplicity.
-Technical details of the Raman experiment are provided in the Methods section.
+For technical details, see Methods.

-In the unpolarized ($xu$) spectrum at 334\,K in Fig.~\ref{fig:1}c, distinct phonon modes appear in the ranges 60–180\,cm$^{-1}$ and 350–450\,cm$^{-1}$, alongside a broad, weak hump centered around 910\,cm$^{-1}$ (see shaded area in Fig.~\ref{fig:1}c).
-Upon cooling, the phonon linewidths sharpen significantly and several additional modes emerge between 60 and 515\,cm$^{-1}$, while the broad hump shows minor temperature dependence.
+In the unpolarized ($x'u$) spectrum at 334\,K in Fig.~\ref{fig:1}c, distinct phonon modes appear in the ranges 60–180\,cm$^{-1}$ and 350–450\,cm$^{-1}$, alongside a broad hump centered around 910\,cm$^{-1}$ (shaded area in Fig.~\ref{fig:1}c).
+Upon cooling, the phonon linewidths sharpen significantly and additional modes emerge between 60 and 515\,cm$^{-1}$, while the broad hump shows minor temperature dependence.
 The most pronounced spectral changes occur between 152\,K and 120\,K, indicating that the DW transition at $T_\mathrm{DW} \approx 140$\,K affects the Raman scattering.